 A flexible inventory management system would help you keep the numbers straight, in addition to facilitating daily operations.

-2) How Does Demand Forecasting Help You Run a Better Business?
+2) How Does Retail Forecasting Help You Run a Better Business?

-We can tie a variety of problems to poor demand forecasting accuracy.
-By improving your forecasting accuracy, you’ll be able to make informed business decisions.
-Basically, you’ll run a better business because your data will give you a peek into the possible future.
-Demand forecasting can help you with various areas of your business as they impact the customer experience.
+We can tie a variety of problems to poor retail forecasting accuracy.
+By improving your forecasting accuracy, you’ll be able to make informed retail business decisions.
+Basically, you’ll run a better retail business because your data will give you a peek into the possible future.
+Demand forecasting for retail can help you with various areas of your business as they impact the customer experience.

 Analysts suggested that the problem didn’t stem from lack of inventory.
 They said that inventory sat on the warehouse shelves due to low-staffing issues.
 Walmart had apparently reduced the number of staff in some warehouses in an effort to control costs.